 Level 3 Transfers.
-There were no transfers into or out of level 3 other financial liabilities during the six months ended June 2023.
+There were no transfers into or transfers out of level 3 other financial liabilities during 2023.

 Financial Instruments Owned and Financial Instruments Sold, But Not Yet Purchased

 Financial instruments owned and financial instruments sold, but not yet purchased include cash instruments and derivatives primarily held in connection with the firm's market-making or risk management activities.
 These assets and liabilities are accounted for at fair value either under the fair value option or in accordance with other U.S. GAAP.